hhkaos/awesome-arcgis/front-end/technologies/dojo/configurable-apps/README.md

 * [elevation-profile-template](https://github.com/Esri/elevation-profile-template): Elevation Profile is a configurable application template used to display the elevation profile for a selected feature or a measured line along with a web map.

-* [local-government-online-apps a.k.a.
-Finder or "Find, Edit, and Filter"](https://github.com/Esri/local-government-online-apps): Finder is a configurable app template that can be used for searching and querying attributes in feature layers.
-It also includes the ability to change basemaps, to print maps and to share the app with others using email, Facebook, and Twitter.

 * [InteractiveFilter a.k.a.
 Filter](https://github.com/Esri/InteractiveFilter): Filter is a configurable application template that displays a map with an interactive filtered view of a feature layer.

 * [calcite-maps-styler-template a.k.a.
 Styler (beta)](https://github.com/esri/calcite-maps-styler-template): An ArcGIS configurable application for creating, styling and sharing modern-looking 2D and 3D map apps.
 Built with ArcGIS for Javascript API v4, Calcite Maps and Bootstrap.